CJVO/ProbSolvingviaOOP/README.md

 # ProbSolvingviaOOP
-Contains projects built in my CS 10 class at Dartmouth.
+Contains projects built in the CS 10 class at Dartmouth.
 The class is titled Problem Solving via Object-Oriented Programming and is a course in data structures and algorithms in Java.

 PSet4Final contains code for problem set 4 which was building the Kevin Bacon game in a way that user inputs could be put in and different simulations could be run in the game.